talbarfm/java-basics/README.md

 c.
 Use one System. out. printf statement

-2.Write an application that asks the user to enter two integers, obtains them from the user and prints their sum, product, difference and quotient (division).
+2. Write an application that asks the user to enter two integers, obtains them from the user and prints their sum, product, difference and quotient (division).